 I retrained and specialised in facilitating pain and stress relief through mindfulness, body awareness/movement, & deep tissue bodywork.
 I founded a therapy business, City Sports Massage, training and managing a team of therapists working across four busy central London locations.
 I found we especially attracted professionals working in high pressure environments such as finance, law, and the media/arts.

 In this work I further discovered how emotional and psychological patterns can impact the body.
 I completed a postgraduate Psychotherapy & Counselling diploma on a UKCP / BACP accredited course, and moved on to become a UKCP-accredited, BACP-registered Transpersonal & Integrative Psychotherapist.

 Part of my training was working in a psychiatric intensive care unit with South London and Maudsley NHS Trust.
 Here I was deeply humbled, and acutely reminded that the human psyche is fragile, and that mental health is no respecter of material status, education or background.

 There are different routes into getting ‘to know thyself’.
 I found that a yoga and meditation practice helps maintain a connection with the realms of the physical, emotional, psychological and spiritual.
-I wanted to share that experience also, and trained as a yoga teacher with senior accredited Ashtanga teacher John Scott.
+I wanted to share that experience also, and trained as a yoga teacher with several senior accredited Ashtanga yoga teachers.